 Step 4: Accessing the Online Registration System Brock uses an online registration system.
 You can access the system by signing into Applicant & Student Self Serve (from www.brocku.ca, follow Quick Links to the portal at my.brocku.ca)

-After reviewing the tutorial click on ‘Register’ to start the process.
+After reviewing the tutorial and instructions click on ‘Register’ within the portal to start the process.

 TIP: No Link to 'Register'?
 If you don't see a link to 'Register' on your student self serve page chances are you haven't updated your address yet - students must do this each once during each academic session.